AlexMilman/steamgifts-group-management-tool/README.md

 ### Why no parallelism
 I chose to write the tool synchronously at the moment for 2 reasons:
 1. It would take more time to write it to run asynchronously
+2. Most of the commands are running against data saved in the DB, so there is no need for async run.
+The only part that can actually benefit from it, is the update-group-data part.
-2. It may add a significant load to the web servers it uses.
+3. It may add a significant load to the web servers it uses.
 Steam may not care about a couple of hundred concurrent requests.
 But for SteamGifts or SGTools this might be a hug of death, which will either crash their server, or get your IP blocked from it.
 So for now this tool will run slowly, but safely.